embellishing/embellish/README.md

   props.
 You can choose which ones to support or even define your own custom props.
-- **Style prop conditions**: Specify the name of a condition as a style prop prefix, e.g. `hover:background="#333"`, and its value will apply only under that condition.
+- **Style prop conditions**: Specify the name of a condition as a style prop modifier, e.g. `hover:background="#333"`, and its value will apply only under that condition.
 - **Locally-defined conditions**: Conditions can be combined in a single component instance using logical operators, providing flexibility, promoting